Professor of Landscape Architecture

 BSLA Pennsylvania State University, College of Art and Architecture

-Kim Wilson is Professor and Program Director of Landscape Architecture.
+Kim Wilson is Professor of Landscape Architecture.
 Formerly, she was Professor of Landscape Architecture at Purdue University Department of Horticulture and Landscape Architecture, College of Agriculture.
 Since 1999, she has taught community planning and design and urban design studios, as well as landscape representation using technology.
 While at Purdue Wilson received thirteen teaching awards; thirteen of her students’ received awards for undergraduate research and design, as well as an ASLA Student Award for Collaboration; conducted over 17 Service-Learning projects; and received more than a million dollars in internal and external funding to support both teaching and research initiatives.